 As we have said on other occasions, the technical and legal possibilities for signing a document are multiple, depending on the scenario, technical, functional or legal requirements.
 In the European Union, the legal forms are simple, advanced and qualified electronic signatures.

-Solutions based on digital signatures have also become part of the cloud ecosystem, however, a priori, a difficulty arises, as signatures that require a digital certificate, require us to have our certificate installed locally, having to keep it safe, remember the password… This is where the cloud signature, also known as centralised signature, appears on the scene.
+Solutions based on digital signatures have also become part of the cloud ecosystem, however, a priori, a difficulty arises, as signatures that require a digital certificate, require us to have our certificate installed locally, having to keep it safe, remember the password… This is where the cloud signature, also known as centralized signature, appears on the scene.
 This has the same fundamentals as the electronic signature with certificate, with the main difference that the custody of the certificate does not fall on the user himself, but on a secure and qualified server.

 Being in the cloud, the certificate enjoys greater security, security that is reinforced with strong authentication methods, which consists of making use of at least two identifiers in order to be able to carry out any operation.
 These identifiers can be:

-• Something the user knows (password).
+- Something the user knows (password).

-• Something held by the user (key card, SMS token, OTP token).
+- Something held by the user (key card, SMS token, OTP token).

-• Something that the user does or is (signature, voice, fingerprint, iris and other biometric factors).
+- Something that the user does or is (signature, voice, fingerprint, iris and other biometric factors).

 In addition, the cloud-based signature is a great contribution to streamlining administrative procedures, as signatures can be made from any device with internet access.

 In Spain, there is a growing awareness of all the benefits that this technology can bring.
-Despite this, we are still lagging behind in terms of cloud computing implementation, as shown by Quint’s analysis of cloud computing in Spain, according to which 78% of companies invest less than 15% of their budget in SaaS and 67% spend less than 15% on Iaas and Paas.
+Despite this, we are still lagging behind in terms of cloud computing implementation, as shown by Quint’s analysis of cloud computing in Spain, according to which 78% of companies invest less than 15% of their budget in SaaS and 67% spend less than 15% on IaaS and PaaS.

 However, 2019 is expected to be the year of the breakthrough for cloud computing in our country.
 In fact, this same Quint study states that 82% of the companies surveyed are planning to increase their investment in SaaS, while 83% plan to do so for IaaS and/or PaaS.

-Cloud computing should definitely be recognised as one of the most important technological solutions to take into account when developing and executing the different work methodologies of any company.
+Cloud computing should definitely be recognized as one of the most important technological solutions to take into account when developing and executing the different work methodologies of any company.
 And, of course, digital identity and signature processes will also take advantage of everything that the cloud can bring to them.